On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 Daily

-Monitoring data on pregnant and postpartum women in the health centre, maternal mortality chart, ERI IS
+Monitoring data of pregnant women and postpartum women of the medical organization, maternal mortality record card, ERI IS

-The indicator value tends towards zero for reasons that are manageable
+The indicator value tends to zero for reasons that are manageable

 7

-Proportion (%) of birth injuries to the total number of births in the reporting period
+Share (%) of birth traumatism cases out of the total number of births in the reporting period

 Quarterly